 Everything went to plan: your scissors cut through the alarm’s trigger string with ease, the safe’s lock was so basic even an amateur could have raked it open, but how were you supposed to know a bored guard was going to wander the halls?
 You were seen, Bag of Holding full of loot at your side, coming out of the treasurer’s office and suddenly practiced silence gave way to the rasp of steel and thumping of running feet.
 Dropping into a crouch, your body like a spring, you burst forwards towards the open window.
 The ball of your foot landing perfectly on the sill as you jumped for the drainpipe of the bakery across the alley, the uncomfortable thud of metal into your chest aside, you were out, a smile tugging at your masked lips as you climbed to the roof and broke into a sprint.

 You’ve made it up the ranks and you’re finally ready for some real work, maybe you’re interested in that tomb raiding job, or taking care of the tyrannical lord one fiefdom over.
-Whatever your interest in the one of the most iconic classes of Dungeons & Dragons, at the Dice Cove, we have your back.
+Whatever your interest in one of the most iconic classes of Dungeons & Dragons, at the Dice Cove, we have your back.

-In this guide, we’ll sneak you through all the options for the Rogue, as well as supportive choices you can make to build your character to achieve what you want.
+In this Rogue DnD 5E guide, we’ll sneak you through all the options for the Rogue, as well as supportive choices you can make to build your character to achieve what you want.
 Whilst reading through this guide, you may find this article on jargon and this list of books (and their common abbreviations) helpful.

 This guide will evaluate each option for the Rogue on a scale of 1-5– this is a rating of the abilities’ potency and overall usefulness, primarily focusing on combat where appropriate.
 That said, I will still evaluate everything.
-This can aid you weigh any choices you might be considering at a glance, helping you know what to expect and make changes accordingly, if desired.
+This can aid you to weigh any choices you might be considering at a glance, helping you know what to expect and make changes accordingly if desired.
 The rating scheme is:

-Disclaimer – This rating system exists to best help you understand the effectiveness of all the options available to the Rogue for you to build and enjoy your character.
+This rating system exists to best help you understand the effectiveness of all the options available to the Rogue for you to build and enjoy your character.
 Remember though, your fun comes first; it’s actually very difficult to build a character that is entirely bad in 5E, so if you have a concept that doesn’t rate highly, you might still have fun playing it.
 This is a guide, not a contract written by Asmodeus.
 Let it advise you and not force you away from your own ideas.

 It’s recommended to have your book/PDF/DnD Beyond page open to reference and follow along with the guide.